 Yes, it’s possible to have LASIK surgery after orthokeratology.
 But because ortho-k lenses reshape your cornea, you must stop wearing the lenses for a period of time (usually several months) so your eyes can return to their original shape and stabilize.
 Be sure to tell your LASIK surgeon that you’ve worn ortho-k lenses, so they can advise you how long you should wait before having the surgery.

 It is important to note that Ortho-k lenses are highly specialized and only specially certified optometrists are able to provide fittings for these lenses.
-For more information, and to see if ortho-k lenses are a suitable solution for you, contact our Premier offices today.
+For more information, and to see if ortho-k lenses are a suitable solution for you, contact Premier Eye Center today.